-COMMENTARY ({Mu-Delta})
+COMMENTARY (MA)

-This is the special number of Horus; it is the Hebrew blood, and the multiplication of the 4 by the 11, the number of Magick, explains 4 in its finest sense.
-But see in particular the accounts in Equinox I, vii of the circumstances of the Equinox of the Gods.
+This is the special number of Horus; is is the Hebrew blood, and the multiplication of the 4 by the 11, the number of Magick, explains 4 in its finest sense.
+But see in particular the accounts in Equinox I, vii, of the circumstances of the Equinox of the Gods.

-The word "Phoenix" may be taken as including the idea of "Pelican", the bird, which is fabled to feeds its young from the blood of its own breast.
-Yet the two ideas, though cognate, are not identical, and "Phoenix" is the more accurate symbol.
+The word "Phænix" may be taken as including the idea of "Pelican," the bird which is fabled to feed its young from the blood of its own breast.
+Yet the two ideas, though cognate, are not identical, and "Phænix" is the more accurate symbol.